linode/docs/docs/kubernetes/how-to-install-drupal-with-linode-kubernetes-engine/index.md

 ## Create Manifest Files

-1. Create a `drupal` folder on your local machine that contains the `kustamization.yaml`, `mysql-deployment.yaml`, and `drupal-deployment.yaml` files.
+1. Create a `drupal` folder on your local machine to contain the `kustamization.yaml`, `mysql-deployment.yaml`, and `drupal-deployment.yaml` files.

         sudo mkdir drupal